 Maggy Sullivan is a partner in the Litigation & Trial Department of Latham & Watkins and is a member of the firm’s Antitrust & Competition Practice.
 She is a former member of the firm’s Finance Committee and Strategic Client Committee.
-She has extensive experience in both private and government antitrust matters, and has defended corporate clients in cartel investigations, complex civil actions, multi-district actions, and class actions.
+She has significant experience advising on both private and government antitrust matters, and has defended corporate clients in merger challenges, cartel investigations, complex civil actions, multi-district actions, and class actions.

-Ms. Sullivan focuses on antitrust class actions and business to business litigation in state and federal courts, criminal cartel investigations, and antitrust compliance counseling.
+Ms. Sullivan focuses on consumer and antitrust class actions, business to business litigation, merger litigation, criminal cartel investigations, and antitrust compliance counseling.
 She has been involved in some of the largest and most complex antitrust matters to date.

-Ms. Sullivan’s antitrust work has covered a wide range of industries, including energy, consumer products, healthcare, automotive, software and technology, construction materials, specialty chemicals, textiles, medical dictation, paper, cable, and satellite.
+Ms. Sullivan’s antitrust work has covered a wide range of industries, including:

 Ms. Sullivan received Global Competition Review’s 2017 award for Cartel Defense Civil Litigation of the Year for her work resolving multiple class action claims against global auto parts suppliers.
-She is recommended for her cartel defense practice by Legal 500 US.
+In 2021 and 2022, Ms. Sullivan was recognized by Chambers USA for her expertise in antitrust work.
+She has also been recommended for her cartel defense practice by The Legal 500 US.
 Ms. Sullivan spent two years practicing in Brussels where she was listed in Chambers 2016 and 2017 as one of the leading antitrust and competition lawyers in Brussels and recognized for her private antitrust litigation expertise and her extensive experience acting before the US Department of Justice.
-Ms. Sullivan is also named as a Benchmark Litigation 2018 Future Star and is featured on the Who’s Who Legal: Future Leaders 2017 – Competition list.
+Ms. Sullivan has also been named as a Benchmark Litigation 2018 and 2022 Future Star and is featured on the Who’s Who Legal: Future Leaders 2017 – Competition list.
 In 2012, Ms. Sullivan was recognized as a Rising Star in Litigation at Euromoney’s inaugural America's Women in Business Law awards.

 - “US DOJ Weighs Reform Options for Antitrust Leniency Law Set to Expire,” Client Alert, April 2019